 CAN I COME WITH MY MATES?

-‘Technically’ a place on NCS costs £1,500 but because we’re government funded, the most we’ll ask you to contribute is £50.
-And at certain times of the year it could cost even less!
-We also have a bursary scheme available that’s 100% confidential.
-If you’re not sure you can afford it, just get in touch and we’ll see what we can do.
+The most we’ll ask you to contribute is £50 (a pretty sweet deal considering a place at NCS costs £1,500, which is funded by the government).
+And at certain times of the year, it could cost even less!
+We also have a bursary scheme available that’s 100% confidential, so just get in touch if you don’t think you can afford it.